formalizator/Ctrl-Arch-Elite/0 Requirements/01 Problem_filtered.md

 ![**MonitorMe** logo](../images/logo.png)

 StayHealthy, Inc. is a large and highly successful medical software company located in San Francisco, California, US.
-They currently have 2 popular cloud-based SAAS products: **MonitorThem** and **MyMedicalData**.<br>
+They currently have 2 popular cloud-based SAAS products: **MonitorThem** and **MyMedicalData**.

-**MonitorThem** a comprehensive data analytics platform that is used for hospital trend and performance analytics—alert response times, patient health problem analytics, patient recovery analysis, and so on.<br>
+**MonitorThem** a comprehensive data analytics platform that is used for hospital trend and performance analytics—alert response times, patient health problem analytics, patient recovery analysis, and so on.

-**MyMedicalData** is a comprehensive cloud-based patient medical records system used by doctors, nurses, and other heath professionals to record and track a patients heath records with guaranteed partitioning between patient records.<br>
+**MyMedicalData** is a comprehensive cloud-based patient medical records system used by doctors, nurses, and other heath professionals to record and track a patients heath records with guaranteed partitioning between patient records.

 StayHealthy, Inc. is now expanding into the medical monitoring market, and is in need of a new medical patient monitoring system for hospitals that monitors a patients vital signs using proprietary medical monitoring devices built by StayHealthy, Inc.

-## Requirements:
+## Requirements

 * **MonitorMe** reads data from eight different patient-monitoring equipment vital sign input sources: heart rate, blood pressure, oxygen level, blood sugar, respiration rate, electrocardiogram (ECG), body temperature, and sleep status (sleep or awake).
 It then sends the data to a consolidated monitoring screen (per nurses station) with an average response time of 1 second or less.
 The consolidated monitoring screen displays each patients vital signs, rotating between patients every 5 seconds.
 There is a maximum of 20 patients per nurses station.